 Special considerations requires the team to look at how and how well a student is able to communicate with others in the classroom setting, including the impact of the hearing loss on perception of classroom communication at a distance and in background noise.

-Refer to Support for Showing Adverse Educational Affect Due to Hearing Loss for more information.
+Support for Showing Adverse Educational Affect Due to Hearing Loss for more information.

 2. Does the hearing loss cause an adverse effect to education (performance in the classroom; achievement)?